Key Takeaway

 The administration responded by invoking Section 122 of the Trade Act of 1974, imposing a 10% surcharge on imports from Mexico (and Canada) effective February 24, 2026.
 The administration announced an increase to 15% (the statutory maximum), but as of March 2026, no formal proclamation has been issued.
 Section 122 has a statutory limit: the tariff expires after 150 days unless Congress acts, placing the expiration date at approximately July 24, 2026.

 The critical continuity for manufacturers: USMCA-qualifying goods remain exempt under Section 122, just as they were under IEEPA.
 Products that meet USMCA rules of origin enter the United States duty-free or at normal MFN rates.
-Non-qualifying goods now face a 10% surcharge rather than the previous 25%, with a potential increase to 15% pending.
+Non-qualifying goods in covered product categories now face a 10% surcharge rather than the previous 25%, with a potential increase to 15% pending.
+The proclamation excludes goods already subject to Section 232 duties, approximately 1,100 HTS codes listed in Annex II (covering pharmaceuticals, certain electronics, aerospace products, critical minerals, and energy products), and other specified categories.

 The IEEPA period is not completely behind us.
 On March 4, 2026, the Court of International Trade ordered CBP to refund all IEEPA duties collected between March 4, 2025 and February 24, 2026.
 CBP disclosed it collected approximately $166 billion in IEEPA tariffs from roughly 330,000 importers across 53 million entries.
-CBP told the court it needs approximately 45 days to build automated refund functionality into its ACE system.
-The court has paused its immediate-compliance directive while CBP builds the process, with initial refunds expected by late April 2026.
+CBP is building a new automated refund system called CAPE (Consolidated Administration and Processing of Entries), a dedicated module within the existing ACE platform.
+As of the March 19 status hearing, the CAPE claim portal is 73% complete and mass processing is 45% complete.
+No firm refund start date has been committed.
+The court suspended its immediate-compliance directive to give CBP time to build the system, with the next status hearing scheduled for March 31, 2026.
+CAPE will not initially cover certain entry types, including those subject to antidumping or countervailing duty proceedings.
+For manufacturers who paid significant IEEPA duties over the past year, this refund represents a potential cash recovery, but the timeline remains uncertain.

 What about Mexico's own tariff changes?